 It’s one thing to understand if they have a rebound relationship, it’s another to figure out when your ex will breakup with her new boyfriend/girlfriend.
 After all, you can’t really get them back if they are in a new relationship.
 Here are a few signs that will teach you whether or not their new relationship is going to breakup soon.

 1) They follow the classic relationship pattern or if they are in a casual rebound relationship, then there is a good chance that their relationship will end rather soon.
 As I mentioned above, these rebound relationship patterns are very common, and they often end very soon.
-Even if they don’t end, an ex will not be able develop a strong connection with their new boyfriend or girlfriend and it will be easy to get them to breakup the new relationship once you get back in touch with them.
+Even if they don’t end, an ex will not be able develop a strong connection with their new boyfriend or girlfriend.

 2) They keep contacting you even though they are in a new relationship.
 If your ex keeps contacting you without any real reason, then there is a good chance they still have strong feelings for you and that they don’t have the strong connection with their new partner.